 Paméla Michelle Tate, Ph.D. is a San Francisco native and she has earned a Bachelor’s degree in Psychology; a Master’s degree in Humanities and Leadership with an emphasis on Trauma and Early Childhood Development and a Doctorate of Philosophy.

 She has dedicated over 18+ years to both domestic violence advocacy and education advocacy since she has witnessed the intersectionality of both areas.
 She prides herself on bridging the gap between many communities.
 Her work has focused on domestic abuse prevention, understanding the barriers for victims seeking services, and assisting survivors to thrive.
-Paméla has trained 300+ community members and domestic abuse agency staff as Domestic Abuse Advocates throughout the state of California, and she is extremely proud to have led a faith-based roundtable on domestic violence for clergy and lay staff to prepare them to serve the needs of their congregations.
+Paméla Michelle has trained over 360 community members and domestic abuse agency staff as Domestic Abuse Advocates throughout the state of California, and she is extremely proud to have led a faith-based roundtable on domestic violence for clergy and lay staff to prepare them to serve the needs of their congregations.